Skip to content

 You can explore the history of the Macleans in the last 700 years through family portraits hanging on the walls of the Great Hall, military uniforms and dresses from 1750 in the State Bedroom and Dressing Rooms, and memorabilia dedicated to the Scouting Association and their connection to the Macleans in the Clan Exhibition.

-If you want to learn about the clan’s history in a more seasoned way, then the Tearoom is waiting for you, offering the best of Scottish and locally sourced Isle of Mull produce.
-For the more daring and braver visitors, the ancient 13th-century Keep and the ghostly dungeons will offer you a well-deserved spine-chilling experience.
+If you want to learn about the clan’s history in a more seasoned way, the Tearoom is waiting for you, offering the best of Scottish and locally sourced Isle of Mull produce.
+For the more daring and braver visitors, the ancient 13th-century Keep and the ghostly dungeons will offer a well-deserved spine-chilling experience.

 Leave a comment